 Other Readings (Research)

-- Approved requests for other readings that are NOT owned by the library will be purchased by the student and provided with a receipt to library.
+- Approved requests for other readings that are NOT owned by the library will be purchased by the student and provided with a receipt to the library.
 If no timely publisher file is available, the library will remove the book’s binding to expedite scanning.
 The hard copy will be returned to the student.

-If a student is requesting Transcription Services AFTER classes have started, or enrols in a new course AFTER classes begin LAS must receive a syllabus before proceeding with the request.
+If a student is requesting Transcription Services after classes have started, or enrols in a new course after classes begin, LAS must receive a syllabus before proceeding with the request.

 If a student is requesting the service before classes start, the department will endeavour to acquire book lists from the Bookstore.

 Students should advise LAS of their enrolment and any changes as soon as possible.

 Referred users can obtain training with adaptive hardware and software through the Adaptive Technology Lab (Rm.
 1017 Victor Phillip Dahdaleh Building).